 But here’s why I say a plague on both their houses:

-On the one hand, it is utterly incomprehensible and unsustainable for Scottish authorities to maintain that a man they convicted of killing 270 people was deserving of compassionate release regardless of the inherent insult not only to the memory of his victims but also to the lingering grief of their families.
+On one hand, it’s utterly incomprehensible for Scottish authorities to maintain that a man they convicted of killing 270 people deserved compassionate release.
+The inherent insult to the memory of his victims and the lingering grief of their families is staggering.

-(It only fueled speculation about a quid pro quo when Libyan leader Muammar Gaddafi praised British PM Gordon Brown, himself a Scotsman, as a “courageous friend” for facilitating this release.)
+It only fueled speculation about a quid pro quo when Gaddafi praised British PM Gordon Brown, himself a Scotsman, as a “courageous friend” for facilitating this release.

-While on the other hand, it reflects the oxymoronic mixture of hubris and naiveté that afflicts all American presidents (and far too many American citizens) that Obama felt he could dictate how the Libyans should welcome Megrahi home.
-Especially since he knows full well that most Libyans believe Megrahi was scapegoated for a terrorist attack that was probably orchestrated by the Iranians….
+On the other hand, it reflects the oxymoronic mixture of hubris and naiveté that afflicts all American presidents (and far too many American citizens) that Obama felt he could dictate how the Libyans should welcome Megrahi home.
+Especially since he knows full well that most Libyans believe Megrahi was scapegoated for a terrorist attack probably orchestrated by the Iranians.

-I am sensible enough to appreciate, however, that incurring the moral wrath of the Americans for releasing him was a small price to pay for sweetheart oil deals with Libya.
-And I hope reports about those deals are true….
+iPINIONS is ›sensible enough to appreciate, however, that incurring the moral wrath of the Americans for releasing him was a small price to pay for sweetheart oil deals with Libya.
+And I hope reports about those deals are true.

-I just wish Scottish authorities did not insult our intelligence by citing compassion as their justification for releasing this mass murderer; especially since they have refused to show similar compassion for many other convicts who are (or were) relatively more worthy.
+I just wish Scottish authorities didn’t insult our intelligence by citing compassion as their justification for releasing this mass murderer, especially since they’ve refused to show similar compassion for many other convicts who are (or were) relatively more worthy.

 Meanwhile, despite the Americans’ indignant rhetoric and feelings of betrayal, this episode will have no impact on the “special relationship” between the US and the UK.
-(There will be lots of hysterical reporting though about mostly feckless attempts to boycott British goods.)
-Nor will it put the thawing relationship between the US and Libya back on ice: Obama’s all about courting insufferable rogues like Gaddafi, remember…?
+There will be lots of hysterical reporting about mostly feckless attempts to boycott British goods, but that’s it.
+Nor will this put the thawing relationship between the US and Libya back on ice.
+Obama’s all about courting insufferable rogues like Gaddafi, remember?

 Leave a Reply